RimuTec/AspNetCore.SpaServices.Extensions/README.md

 The sample application demonstrates the scenario for one single page application (SPA).
 We may add a sample application for multiple SPA at a later stage.

 **Note:** Do not confuse the sample application with the project "Web" that is included in this repository as well.
-"Web" is used to develop the NuGet package.
-Althoughh it appears very similar it should not be used as a sample project for how to use the NuGet package.
+"Web" is used to develop this NuGet package.
+Althoughh it appears very similar it should not be used as a sample project for how to use this NuGet package.

 ## Troubleshooting

 In case Hot Module Replacement (HMR) does not work, it can have several reasons.
 Typically there is only a small number of factors that need to be checked.
 Check and confirm these:

-   - Ensure the path to your SPA is set correctly in all places, i.e. `webpack.config.js`, project file, two places in class `Startup`.
+   - Ensure the path to your SPA is set correctly in all places, e.g. project file (csproj), two places in class `Startup`.
    - Ensure the project properties in the tab `Debug` have an environment variable named `ASPNETCORE_ENVIRONMENT` that is set to the value `Development`.
+   - Place your SPA in a folder other than `wwwroot`
-   - Make sure you call `UseWebpackDeveloperServer()` **BEFORE** `UseStaticFiles()`, `UseSpaStaticFiles()` and any other terminal handlers.
+   - Make sure you call `UseWebpackDeveloperServer()` **AFTER** `UseSpa()` in `Startup.Configure()`

+Note that this package won't work if an app is run in reverse proxy configuration.
+This package is based on IServerAddressesFeature which is not available if an app runs in reverse proxy configuration ([article](https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl?view=aspnetcore-3.1&tabs=visual-studio#port-configuration)).
+In general this should not be an issue in a development environment.

 ## Bug Reports and Other Suggestions for Improvement